magento/knowledge-base/src/troubleshooting/known-issues-patches-attached/user-not-able-to-add-product-to-cart-if-allow-countries-is-not-selected.md

 <ins>Actual Result:</ins>

-You are not able to add the product to the cart.
+You are not able to add a product to the cart.
 You get the following console error:
 ```clike
 Failed to load resource: the server responded with a status of 400 (Bad Request)
 customer-data.js:87 Uncaught Error: [object Object]